Archdiocese of Galveston–Houston: 2004 to present

 On Dec.
-29, 2004, John Paul II created the new Ecclesiastical Province of Galveston–Houston and elevated the Diocese of Galveston–Houston to the Archdiocese of Galveston-Houston.
+29, 2004, John Paul II created the ecclesiastical province of Galveston–Houston and elevated the Diocese of Galveston–Houston to the Archdiocese of Galveston–Houston.
 The pope appointed Fiorenza, bishop of the diocese for 20 years, as the first archbishop of the new archdiocese.
-Two years later, Pope Benedict XVI named Bishop Daniel DiNardo from the Diocese of Sioux city as a coadjutor archbishop in Galveston-Houston to assist Fiorenza.
-When Fiorenza retired later that year, DiNardo automatically became archbishop.
+Two years later, Pope Benedict XVI named Bishop Daniel DiNardo from the Diocese of Sioux City as coadjutor archbishop in Galveston-Houston to assist Fiorenza.
+When Fiorenza retired later that year, DiNardo became archbishop.

 In 2007, Benedict XVI elevated DiNardo to the rank of cardinal.
-In 2021, DiNardo announced that only certain parishes would be allowed to celebrate the Tridentine mass in the archdiocese.
-This was in accordance to the apostolic letter Traditionis custodes issued by Pope Francis that same year.Pope Francis named Bishop Joe Vásquez as archbishop of Galveston-Houston in January 2025.
+In 2021, DiNardo announced, in accordance to the apostolic letter Traditionis custodes, only certain parishes would be allowed to celebrate the Tridentine mass in the archdiocese.
+The tabernacle was stolen from St. Bartholomew the Apostle Catholic Church in Katy, Texas, in May 2022.
+Although a suspected was apprehended by the Katy Police Department, neither the tabernacle nor its contents was recovered.

+In January 2025, DiNardo retired as archbishop of Galveston-Houston; Pope Francis replaced him with Bishop Joe Vásquez from the Diocese of Austin.
+Several churches and schools in Houston held memorial services in July 2025 for the victims of the Texas Hill Country Flood that killed over 100 people.

 Sex abuse

-In 2002, then Bishop Fiorenza issued a statement that the diocese would "make the protection and safety of children and young people a top priority".

-A 2006 news report by the Houston Press said that Fiorenza had a tendency to accept troubled clergy into the archdiocese.
-The article also stated that the archdiocese frequently acted to protect itself from public scrutiny, mounting vigorous legal defenses to lawsuits, blaming the victims for their abuse, and obfuscating for the news media.

 Agents of Montgomery County District Attorney Brett Ligon raided the headquarters of the archdiocese in November 2018 to seize records of sexual abuses allegations against clergy in the archdiocese.

-On January 30, 2019, Archbishop DiNardo released a list of names of 40 priests from the archdiocese with credible allegations of sexual misconduct over the previous 70 years.
-One name on the list was John Keller.
-DiNardo was criticized for allowing Keller to offer mass publicly at his parish the morning after the list was released.
+In January 2019, Archbishop DiNardo released a list of names of 40 priests from the archdiocese with credible allegations of sexual misconduct over the previous 70 years.

-In December 2020, Manuel La Rosa-Lopez pleaded guilty to two counts of indecency with a child and was sentenced to 10 years in state prison.
+In December 2020, Manuel La Rosa-Lopez pleaded guilty to two counts of indecency with a child and was sentenced to ten years in state prison.
 The crimes took place at Sacred Heart Catholic Church in Conroe between 1997 and 2001; the victims were an underage boy and girl.
 One of the victims reported the crimes in 2018 and La Rosa-Lopez was arrested then.
-In 2019, one of the two victims sued the archdiocese for negligence in their supervision of La Rosa-Lopez.

-The archdiocese was sued for $10 million in 2021 by the parents of a girl they said was sexually abused by Phi Nguyen, an archdiocesan priest.
-Nguyen had allegedly touched the girl inappropriately during a mock confession at Nazareth Academy in Victoria in 2018.
-In response, the archdiocese noted that police had investigated the incident and filed no charges.
-The parents had previously filed suit in Victoria County, but it had been dismissed.